Comic Book Whore

 Comic Book Whore is the debut solo album by the American musician Jane Jensen.
 It was released on October 1, 1996, through Flip Records, and re-released through Interscope Records in 1997.
-Jensen wrote and recorded the album with producer Craig Kafton at Canal Street, Harold Dessan and Unique Recording Studios in New York City.
+Jensen wrote and recorded the album with producer Craig Kafton at various studios in New York City.
 Intended by Jensen as a departure from the melancholic, mythology-based works of her previous band Oxygiene 23, Comic Book Whore is an alternative rock and industrial music album featuring electronic instrumentation and vocals and direct, conversational lyrics based on her past experiences.

 Comic Book Whore was supported by the singles "More Than I Can" and "Luv Song", with the former garnering airplay on college and alternative radio stations.
-Supported by a live band, Jensen toured the United States and Australia to promote the album in 1996 and 1997.
-Music critics praised the album's songwriting and Jensen's persona whilst criticizing its lack of lyrical depth and lackluster material of its second half.
+Supported by a live band, Jensen toured the United States and Australia in 1996 and 1997 to promote the album.
+The album received generally favorable reviews from critics, who praised the songwriting and Jensen's persona, though some felt its lyrics lacked depth and that its second half was lackluster.